raspberrypilearning/3D-scene/en/step_5.md

 --- collapse ---
 ---
-title: Program your sprites front and back
+title: Program your sprites using front and back layers
 ---

 You can simply program your sprites into two layers using the `front layer`{:class="block3looks"} and `back layer`{:class="block3looks"} blocks.